Oli-Ross/timetrack/Readme.md

 On each `task` invocation:
 - Print the current task + time running to a file for the OS statusbar

+Using `-d` will dump the entire database for debugging purposes.

 ## Config

 The following config parameters can be edited in the source directly: